Nuclear Energy

 While current marine reactors can be large, heavy and involve lengthy and complex refueling or decommissioning processes, research is ongoing into new types of reactors that could reduce their size and increase operating time without refueling needed.
 These include heat pipe reactors and molten salt reactors.
 Advanced reactor designs for maritime applications are intended to reduce the weight of the reactor, increase automation and safety, and make the refueling process much easier.

-ABS is supporting the industry’s journey to decarbonization through joint development projects involving nuclear propulsion systems.
-These include a project focused on integrated thermal-electric energy management of an all-electric ship with advanced nuclear reactors with the University of Texas at Dallas and a contract with the U.S. Department of Energy (DOE) to research barriers to demonstration projects and adoption of advanced nuclear propulsion on commercial vessels.
+ABS is supporting the industry’s journey to decarbonization through joint development projects (JDPs), new technology qualifications (NTQs) and approvals in principle (AIPs) involving nuclear propulsion systems and offshore nuclear facilities.
+These include a project focused on integrated thermal-electric energy management of an all-electric ship with advanced nuclear reactors with the University of Texas at Dallas and a contract with the DOE to research barriers to demonstration projects and adoption of advanced nuclear propulsion on commercial vessels.

-ABS can assist shipowners and operators researching alternative fuels, like nuclear power, through:
+ABS can assist shipowners and operators, offshore energy producers and other similar industry stakeholders who are researching the applications and uses of alternative fuels, like nuclear power, through: